ElasticSA/wec_pepped/README.md

 # Windows Event Collector scripts

-These scripts are to be using in conjunction with our WEC Cookboog guide: https://ela.st/tjs-wec-cookbook
+These scripts are to be used in conjunction with our WEC Cookboog guide: https://ela.st/tjs-wec-cookbook

 ## Articles